kramse/howto-camps/pro-tips-villages.md

 Pro tip: put your name on the power strips you bring, then you can make even more friends by letting a neighbor hacker village use one, until they find time to go to shops and buy one.

+Bring lighting, both for fun - but certainly also to be able to see.
+We use big white led light enclosures rated for outside use.

 # Bring network infrastructure

 Bring a loooooong Ethernet cable.
 I have bought a couple of 30m cables and they can be found pretty cheap.